professor-tucker/agentic-ai-extension/README.md

-# agentic-ai-extension
+# Agentic AI Extension

-ChatGPT chrome extension for agentic ai
+A Chrome extension for an agentic AI.